pthom/hello_imgui/README.md

 * `FrameRate(durationForMean = 0.5)`: Returns the current FrameRate.
   May differ from ImGui::GetIO().FrameRate, since one can choose the duration for the calculation of the mean value of the fps

+* `ImGuiTestEngine* GetImGuiTestEngine()`: returns a pointer to the global instance of ImGuiTestEngine that was initialized by HelloImGui (iif ImGui Test Engine is active).

 Although the API is extremely simple, it is highly customizable, and you can set many options by filling the elements in the `RunnerParams` struct, or in the simpler  `SimpleRunnerParams`, or even by giving a subset of params to `HelloImGui::Run`.

 Click on the image below to access the [full API doc](src/hello_imgui/hello_imgui_api.md)